hanpq/getps.dev/blog/2021-12-15-windows-terminal-unable-to-write-certain-symbols.md

 data-size="small">
 </div>

-Recently I noticed a strange issue within Windows Terminal where I were unable to write the "$" sign using Ctrl+Alt+4.
+Recently I noticed a strange issue within Windows Terminal where I was unable to write the "$" sign using Ctrl+Alt+4.
 (Swedish keyboard layout has Ctrl+Alt+4 as the key combination to write a $ sign).
 However a workaround was to use Altgr+4 instead which worked fine.
 This issue was isolated to Windows Terminal as there were no issue writing $ in any other application, ie, notepad, vscode etc.

 Luckely the issue for me was simple, with some update to Windows Terminal the development team hi-jacked the shortcut Ctrl+Alt+4 for changing to tab number 3.
 I removed the shortcut keybinding from the settings page and vola, Ctrl+Alt+4 started working as a $-dollar sign again.